tczajka/sorting-searching/_drafts/gomoku.md

 ## Static evaluation

-My static evaluation of a board position is very simple.
+My static evaluation of a position is very simple.
 I tried some simple machine learning, but ended up just using a simple hand-made formula that works reasonably well.

 For each player, and for each empty intersection of the board, I look at what threats are available